syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/theming/theme-engine.md

    consumer (no family currently overrides `foot` or `gtk3`, for instance).

-Only Waybar and LabWC templates use this lookup (`qt5ct`, `qt6ct`, `gtk3`, `mako`, and `superfile` render through the shared template unconditionally for every theme) — `foot` is the one exception, still resolved by an exact-name check only (`<template>.<SYN_THEME_NAME>.tmpl` or the shared default; no family tier), since WIN95 is still the only theme that needs a
+Only Waybar and LabWC templates use this lookup (`qt5ct`, `qt6ct`, `gtk3`, and `mako` render through the shared template unconditionally for every theme) — `foot` is the one exception, still resolved by an exact-name check only (`<template>.<SYN_THEME_NAME>.tmpl` or the shared default; no family tier), since WIN95 is still the only theme that needs a